 An oil catch can typically uses steel wool or a baffle system that removes the oil from the air-oil mixture.
 Higher quality cans use the baffle systems since it is less messy and better at separating the mixture.
 The oil falls to the bottom of the can where it is stored until the can is emptied.
 This is typically done at every oil change.

-In the first photo below, is a 6.1 Hemi engine with an installed Billet Oil Catch Can (next to the fuse box).
+In the first photo below, is a 6.1 Hemi engine with an installed Billet Oil Catch Can (to the right of the fuse box).

 The second photo, below, depicts a catch can installed on a 392 Hemi.